Muftawu/Facial-Registration-Management-Systems--Streamlit/README.md

 # Facial-Registration-Management-Systems---Flutter
-Online platform that allows users to take their biometric registration by means of facial scan, encoding and recognition
+Online User registration platform that makes it easy to register your biometrics without having to go to the office.

+This includes real time facial and hand scans that are recorded and stored in our database for analysis.

+This repository targets the facial scan aspect.
+The hand scan will be implemented in a different repository God willing.